olafrv/ai_chat_llama2/README.md

 The complications are:

 * Host OS Windows 11 Pro 64 bits (AMD):
-  * Windows Virtulization Platform + WSL features enabled.
+  * Windows Virtulization Platform + WSL v2 features enabled.
   * Device Security -> Core Isolation -> Memory Integraty -> Off.
-  * NVIDIA Driver Version 536.67 supports Direct 3D 12.1.
+  * NVIDIA Driver Version 560.94 supports Direct 3D 12.1.
 * Guest Operating System Ubuntu 22.04 x86-64 (not AMD-64):
-  * CUDA Driver Version = 12.2 (Provided by default by Windows).
+  * CUDA Driver Version = 12.6 (Installed on Linux from NVIDIA site).
-  * CUDA Runtime Version = 11.8 (required for pip3 wheels builds).
-  * As of Jul/2023 PyTorch do not support CUDA Driver 12.2.

 Before running `make install` of AI Chat Llama v2, and only if your are going to use GPU power, then this has to be